-Keeping Children Safe in Education: September 2016
+Keeping Children Safe in Education: September 2022

 Mandatory Reporting of FGM

 From 31 October 2015 it is mandatory for teachers, health and social workers to report to the police if they find, or are told, someone under 18 has undergone FGM.
-Please click here to obtain more information on the correct procedure to follow.
+View more information on the correct procedure below.

 We recognise the benefits and opportunities which new technologies offer to teaching and learning and we encourage the use of technology in order to enhance skills and promote achievement.
 However, the accessible and global nature of the internet and variety of technologies available mean that we are also aware of potential risks and challenges associated with such use.

 Visit our E-Safety page which has activities to help children stay safe online plus guidance and advice for parents on keeping children safe at home.

 We will ensure that our concerns about children are discussed with parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
 If a member of staff is concerned about a child’s welfare, they will record their concern, and any observations or conversation heard, and report to one of the DSLs as soon as possible the same day.

 If a member of staff has concerns which relate to the actions or behaviour of another member of staff (which could suggest that s/he is unsuitable to work with children) then this will be reported to the Designated Safeguarding Lead / Headteacher who will refer the matter to the Local Authority Designated Officer who will consider what action to take.

 |Safeguarding Governor Lead:

 | Nominated Lead Member of Staff: